The King of Fighters '99: Gameplay

 Instead of the three-character teams from earlier The King of Fighters (KOF) games, each team now has four members.
 Before a match, the player chooses three of the characters to use in the fights.
-The fourth member becomes the Striker the player summons during battle to help their character by performing one of their Special Moves against the opponent.
+The fourth member becomes the "Striker" the player summons during battle to help their character by performing one of their Special Moves against the opponent.
 A Striker can be summoned only a limited number of times during a single match.
 This is determined by the number of "Strike Bombs" at the bottom of the screen.

 The selectable fighting styles, Advanced and Extra, from The King of Fighters '98 have been removed.
 Instead, the game has a single playing style modeled after the Advanced mode from the previous game, where the player fills their power gauge by attacking the opponent or performing special moves.
 This time, there are two powered-up states the player can choose during battle depending on the button combination used.
 Counter Mode increases the player's offensive strength and allows them unlimited use of their character's Super Special Move.
 There is also a combo that transitions from a Special Move into a Super Special Move by using a "Super Cancellation Attack" or a "Moving Attack".
 The other powered-up mode is Armor Mode, which increases the character's defensive strength, allowing them to take more damage from the opponent; however, the player cannot use Super Special Moves in Armor Mode.

 Depending on the player's performance, a score is given when the fight is finished.
-Should a high score be reached, the arcade mode will offer the player an extra fight following the final boss.
+Should a high score be reached, the arcade mode will offer the player an extra fight following the final boss; Kyo Kusanagi or Iori Yagami.

 The updated The King of Fighters '99: Evolution version features stages remodeled in 3D and includes two additional stages, as well as new characters who can only be used as Strikers.
-The new Strikers are Kyo Kusanagi (in a different outfit), Athena Asamiya (in her school outfit), Goro Daimon, Billy Kane, Ryuji Yamazaki, Chizuru Kagura, Syo Kirishima, Alfred Airhawk, Vanessa, Seth, Fiolina Germi, and Gai Tendo.
+The new Strikers are Kyo Kusanagi (in a different outfit), Athena Asamiya (in her school outfit), Goro Daimon, Billy Kane, Ryuji Yamazaki, Chizuru Kagura, Syo Kirishima, Alfred, Vanessa, Seth, Fiolina Germi, and Gai Tendo.
 Also, the game can be connected to the Neo Geo Pocket Color game The King of Fighters: Battle de Paradise.
 Points won in Battle de Paradise can be transferred to The King of Fighters '99: Evolution to speed up the leveling process for the Extra Strikers.